 Make a donation today to support the Human-Wildlife Conflict Collaboration’s efforts to foster greater coexistence of people and wildlife!

-Note: Clicking on this button will take you to the HWWC donation page on the Columbus Zoo website.
-HWCC is an independent nonprofit organization, but the Columbus Zoo (one of our partners) provides administrative support to process our donations so that HWCC can focus on the work and not the administration of the work!
+Note: Clicking on this button will take you to the HWWC donation page on the Houston Zoo website.
+HWCC is an independent nonprofit organization, but the Houston Zoo (one of our partners) provides administrative support to process our donations so that HWCC can focus on the work and not the administration of the work!

 Your support of HWCC will result in positive changes for people and wildlife.
 Here are a few examples of the impacts that wildlife conservationists were able to have using skills learned in an HWCC capacity building workshop or conflict intervention: